wilsonz347/i95dev-technical-assessment/README.md

 ### Sample Dataset

-We've provided a sample product dataset (`sample_products.json`) that contains 15 products with varying levels of completeness.
-Some products have missing fields that your system should be able to generate.
+The sample product dataset (`sample_products.json`) contains 15 products with varying levels of completeness.
+Some products have missing fields that the system should be able to generate.
 Each product has the following structure:

 ```json
 {